example42/example42.github.io/_posts/2018-01-29-remote_puppet_control.md

 ---
 layout: blog
-title: Tip of the Week 57 - All the ways to remotely trigger Puppet runs (and other tasks)
+title: Tip of the Week 57 - All the ways to remotely trigger Puppet runs (with or without Puppet tasks)
 ---

 Example42's [psick control-repo](https://github.com/example42/psick) has several features which makes easier the life of the Puppet administrator.